simonpoole/OpeningHoursParser/README.md

 }
 ```

-Detailed documentation can be found in the [JavaDoc](http://www.javadoc.io/doc/ch.poole/OpeningHoursParser/0.20.0).
+Detailed documentation can be found in the [JavaDoc](http://www.javadoc.io/doc/ch.poole/OpeningHoursParser/0.19.0).

 ## Including in your project

-You can either download the *jar* from GitHub or add the following to your *build.gradle* file(s):
+We publish releases to [Bintray/JCenter](https://bintray.com/simonpoole/osm/OpeningHoursParser).
+The following snippets for `build.gradle` will make OpeningHoursParser available in your Gradle project:

 ``` groovy
 repositories {